LLNL/axom/src/docs/sphinx/coding_guide/headerorg_sec4.rst

 Header file layout details
 ---------------------------------------------------------

 Content **must** be organized consistently in all header files.
-The file layout described here is recommended.
-The following summary uses numbers and text to illustrate the basic structure.
+This section summarizes the recommended header file layout using numbers and text to illustrate the basic structure.
 Details about individual items are contained in the guidelines after the summary.